Obama On Budget Negotiations: No Time For Games

 HORSLEY: The president hosted a meeting with top lawmakers at the White House yesterday, but they left without an agreement.
 House Speaker John Boehner said afterwards Republicans won't be boxed in to accepting a budget that doesn't meet their demands.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): We've made clear that we're fighting for the largest spending cuts possible.
+JOHN BOEHNER: We've made clear that we're fighting for the largest spending cuts possible.
 And we're talking about real spending cuts here.
 No smoke and mirrors.

 HORSLEY: The president says Democrats have already agreed to cut spending by some $33 billion, equal to what some Republicans, including Boehner, originally asked for.
 Mr. Obama said he would call lawmakers back to the White House today for another round of negotiations.